 Zoe Belisle-Springer: Good morning, Killian.
 I’m excited today, this is fun – back in Dublin.

-Killian Vigna: Very excited, yeah, it’s a nice early start, the speakers are all starting to come in.
+Killian Vigna: Very excited, yeah, it’s a nice and early start, the speakers are all starting to come in.
 We’ve just had our first speaker on stage, Jo Fairley, and we’re going to have her on here in a few minutes.

 Zoe Belisle-Springer: Yeah, so looking forward to that, and then afterwards we’ll have, again, more interviews, as we mentioned in the blurb earlier.
 And we’ll have a few vox pops as well throughout the day.
-A few of our clients have walked up to us already and are willing to speak up on Phorest FM, so should be good.
+A few of our clients have walked up to us already and are willing to speak up on Phorest FM, so it should be good.

 Killian Vigna: Yeah, [inaudible 00:01:06] around last year trying to ask people to be on, and we’ve already had like five or six people go “Can I be on the show?”